rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/spritebatch.md

 # Drawing a sprite batch

-The `SpriteBatch (ref:{SiliconStudio.Xenko.Graphics.SpriteBatch})` class has multiple draw methods to set various parameters.
-For a comprehensive list of all the features, please refer to the `SpriteBatch (ref:{SiliconStudio.Xenko.Graphics.SpriteBatch})` class reference documentation.
+The @'SiliconStudio.Xenko.Graphics.SpriteBatch' class has multiple draw methods to set various parameters.
+For a comprehensive list of all the features, please refer to the @'SiliconStudio.Xenko.Graphics.SpriteBatch' class reference documentation.

 **Code:** Drawing a sprite batch